-The United Nations has declared 2019 as the Year of Indigenous Languages!
+The United Nations has declared an International Decade of Indigenous Languages!

 ALNF is excited to be contributing to the important revival, maintenance and revitalisation of Indigenous First Languages through our award-winning work developing literacy resources and teaching strategies in a number of oral languages.

 Making connections between Indigenous Australian First Language and English is vital for the development of personal and community health, welfare and education.
 First Language reading and writing instruction provides learners with the relevant and essential brain stimulation that can assist English language and literacy learning, retention and fluency.